-With Christmas all but over, it’s time to look forward to the year ahead, and my traditional article looking at what the next 12 months in Disneyland Paris has to offer and what I want to see.
-I’ve once again used the Royal We in the title of this article, but it sounds more inclusive and in the spirit of the community.
+With Christmas all but over, it’s time to look forward to the year ahead.
+That in mind, here is my traditional article looking at what the next 12 months in Disneyland Paris has in store and what I most look forward to.

 Disneyland Paris in 2017 – Star Wars Season of the Force